Tracy walking into Thornbury Castle

 Langley Castle – Hexham, Northumberland

-The award-winning Langley Castle Hotel is a stunning 14th-century medieval castle in a woodland estate in Northumberland.
-It came under attack by King Henry IV’s troops in 1405, subsequently lying as a ruin until its restoration in the late 1800s.
-Used as barracks during WWII and later as a school, it has certainly seen plenty of action in the past.
+The award-winning Langley Castle Hotel is a genuine 14th-century medieval castle in a woodland estate in Northumberland.
+Built in 1350, it came under attack by King Henry IV’s troops in 1405, subsequently lying as a ruin until its restoration in the late 1800s.
+Used as barracks during the Second World War and later as a school, it has certainly seen plenty of action.

-Escape to the past and soak up the tranquillity inside the thick stone walls.
-Each gorgeous room evokes an air of nostalgia, with four-poster beds and other olde-worlde touches.
+Escape to the past and soak up the tranquillity inside the seven-foot-thick stone walls.
+Each gorgeous room evokes an air of nostalgia, with four-poster beds and other period touches.

 Click to book your stay at Langley Castle